rodri-oliveira-dev/rodrigodotnet/README.md

 - Full-Stack focused in C#  | Software engineer :robot:

-- I love cats, coffe and books.
+- I love :smiley_cat:, :coffee: and :books: .

 - Lover of Technology and coding :heart: